What’s the lowdown?

 Scented products and vaginal douching

 The vagina is self-cleaning and only needs to be washed with warm water externally around the vulva.
 Anything more than that has the potential to irritate the vagina.
 Vaginal douching and other vaginal ‘hygiene’ products are not recommended by medical professionals.
-Products like bubble bath, scented shower gels and soaps, as well as strongly perfumed washing detergents can all disrupt the delicate balance of natural vaginal flora.
+Products like bubble bath, scented shower gels and soaps, as well as strongly perfumed washing detergents can all disrupt the delicate balance of natural vaginal flora leading to BV.

 You’re probably thinking, ‘what does smoking have to do with my vagina?’.
 It’s recommended you steer clear of smoking in general to maintain good overall health, but a little known fact is that smoking actually encourages the production of the bad bacteria that causes bacterial vaginosis and that distinctive fishy smell.
 Smoking also stops vaginal tissue from responding to oestrogen.
 You’ve most likely heard of oestrogen, but did you know that it helps to maintain strong and healthy vaginal tissue?